creatorbe/creatorbe.github.io/about.md

 * Content Site

-Mostly visitor/reader will read an indonesian post and page, you can use translator tool on my page for read in another language.
+Mostly visitor/reader will read an indonesian post and page, you can use any translator tool for read my page in another language, maybe for next i will plan to make translate button if you need and big hurry to use it.

 The source code and techniques, covered in our tutorials, are free for use in your personal and commercial projects.
 The text and images of our articles, however, are copyrighted and may not be used or copied without written permission (this includes translation of the articles in different languages).